 The extraction process for cannabis concentrate is a complex and often misunderstood subject, solvent-based extraction is the most viable and efficient method for commercial purposes.
-What is the best solvent for hemp/CBD extraction?
+What is the optimization solvent for hemp/CBD extraction?
 The two most popular solvents are light hydrocarbons (butane and propane) and carbon dioxide (CO2), it’s essential to understand the differences between butane hash oil (BHO) and carbon dioxide extraction.
 Let’s take a look at how they both compare in terms of hemp extraction for CBD.

 BHO vs. CO2 Extraction: What’s the Difference?

 There are many misconceptions about the oil that’s processed to create cannabis concentrates.
 Both Butane Hash Oil (BHO) and CO2 Oil are made using solvents (butane or carbon dioxide in its “critical” or liquid state) to extract THC and other cannabinoids and terpenes from plant material.

 CO2 extraction, also known as supercritical CO2 extraction, is an increasingly popular method used to extract essential oil.
 The extraction process is also used in cannabis compounds from raw cannabis material or trim.

 Closed-loop CO2 equipment uses the naturally occurring, odorless, and colorless CO2 compound that is capable of dissolving plant resin from the plant.
 Using critical temperatures and pressures, the CO2 compound converts into a supercritical state and adopts gas and liquid-like characteristics.

 This supercritical CO2 solvent acts as a gas by filling in every nook and cranny of an extraction tube.
 CO2 also retains a liquid-like density that is powerful enough to wash away cannabinoids and terpene compounds.